AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 How many points is 15 miles per hour over the speed limit in Arkansas?

-You will receive five points on your driving record for driving 15 miles per hour over the speed limit in Arkansas.
+You will receive three points on your driving record for driving 15 miles per hour over the speed limit in Arkansas.

 How long does a ticket stay on your record in Arkansas?